Roman Kryklia

-Roman Olegovich Kryklia(Ukrainian: Роман Олегович Крикля; born October 11, 1991) is a Ukrainian heavyweight kickboxer currently signed to ONE Championship where he competes in both Light Heavyweight and Heavyweight division in Kickboxing, where he is the inaugural and current ONE Light Heavyweight Kickboxing World Champion. along with the inaugural and current ONE Heavyweight Muay Thai World Championship.
+Roman Olegovich Kryklia (Ukrainian: Роман Олегович Крикля; born October 11, 1991) is a Ukrainian heavyweight kickboxer and Muay Thai practitioner currently competing in the Light Heavyweight and Heavyweight divisions of ONE Championship, where he is the inaugural and current ONE Light Heavyweight Kickboxing World Champion, the inaugural and current ONE Heavyweight Muay Thai World Champion, and the current ONE Heavyweight Kickboxing World Champion.

 Roman Kryklia is currently ranked the number 1 heavyweight in the world in Muay Thai according to combat press.

 Early life

 Roman Kryklia was born in the city of Krasnohrad, Kharkiv Oblast in a nearly-dissolve Ukrainian SSR.
 At six years old he began training at the sports club "Burovik."
 His coach at the time was Valentin Nikolaevich Kozhushko.
 With the club "Burovik", Kryklia began to fight at the Ukrainian Kenpokai Karate and Kickboxing championships, among children and youth, and won a number of medals.

 In 2008 in the city of Lutsk, he became the youth champion of Ukraine in kickboxing and received the title of Master of Sports in Kickboxing.
 In 2008, he began to train in the city of Kharkiv, at the club "Maximus," with coach Maxim Nikolaevich Kiyko and the famous Kharkiv boxing trainer Victor Nikolaevich Demchenko.

 During his studies at the Kharkiv National Automobile and Highway University, he defended the honor of the University at the Kickboxing Championship of Ukraine among students for four years (2012–2015 years), and he ranked first.
 He was the silver Thai Boxing champion of Ukraine among amateurs in the city of Odesa (2010).